AguaClara/humic_acid/Humic Acid Spring 2019 Report.md

 <img src="https://github.com/AguaClara/humic_acid/blob/master/10mg%20per%20L%20HA%20Clay%20Mix.png?raw=true" height=250 width=400>

-Figure 5: The observed and projected absorbance of 10 mg/L of Humic Acid with Clay.
+Figure 5: The observed and projected absorbance of 10 mg/L of humic acid with clay.
 The projected absorbance is the absorbance of the mixture in the case where the total absorbance is the pure sum of 10 mg/L humic acid and the corresponding clay absorbance at a given NTU.
 The absorbance of the mixture at low NTU is close to the projected value, but higher concentrations of clay exhibit no specific relationship.

 |  Projected Additive Absorbance |   Actual Additive Absorbance  |    Percentage Difference    |
 | ------------------------------ | ------------------------------| ----------------------------|